dlordtemplar/CoNLL-U-Question-Treebank/README.md

 If you use other parsers, be sure to standardize your output so it is uniform.

 These are the first steps to convert Penn treebank trees to CoNLL-U files.
 The rest of the readme will consist of fixing trees and molding the format to that of [en-ud-train.conll](data/en-ud-train.conll).

+### Uniform formatting

+I wrote [format-conllu.py](format-conllu.py) to convert punctuation marks from this new treebank to previous training data [en-ud-train.conll](data/en-ud-train.conll).
+I created a mapping of punctuation differences and then replaced them to get [wh_treebank_ud2_format.conllu](data/wh_treebank_ud2_format.conllu).

+### Getting rid of 'dep'

+I wrote [get-dep-sentences.py](get-dep-sentences.py) to procure a list of all sentences containing a dependency relation of 'dep' and saved them as [dep_sentences.txt](data/dep_sentences.txt). 'dep' is not good- it means the parser was not sure which relation to use here.
+I corrected the sentences manually and saved the result as [dep_sentences_corrected.txt](data/dep_sentences_corrected.txt).
+I then input them into the English parsers [here](http://lindat.mff.cuni.cz/services/udpipe/) and took the result I thought was most likely.
+I replaced the old parse and put the corrected sentences into [wh_treebank_ud2_manual.conllu](wh_treebank_ud2_manual.conllu).